sheepsquatch/sheepsquatch-desktop/README.md

 # Getting Started:
 #### !!!IMPORTANT!!!
-You have to edit the tint2rc for your needs! (wonderfully made by hazuki over at gnome-look <3)<br/>
+You have to edit the tint2rc AND compton.conf for your needs! (wonderfully made by hazuki over at gnome-look <3)<br/>
 The Default icons are set to:<br/>
 <br/>
 Terminal: lxterminal<br/>